Daniel-Lage/drive-sync/README.md

 # drive sync
-uploads and downloads memes from your google drive
+uploads and downloads files from your google drive

 program that checks folders from your machine and google drive, uploads files that are present in your machine and not in the drive and downloading those that are in the drive and not your machine.